 ECD: Is your ultimate priority still to get people to stop using nicotine entirely, or is switching to e-cigarettes an acceptable alternative for people who are unable or unwilling to stop nicotine use?

-ECD: What is your opinion on flavours – do you think vapers should still be allowed to use a variety of flavour, or do you think these should be limited?
+ECD: What is your opinion on flavours - do you think vapers should still be allowed to use a variety of flavours, or do you think these should be limited?

 LR: We hear a wide range of opinions from service users about what flavours they like – fruit, tobacco, coffee – so I would definitely not want to restrict flavours.

 ECD: In Gloucester*, an NHS stop smoking clinic has been advising people not to use e-cigarettes.
 Why do you think they take this approach?

 LR: I couldn't comment on an individual service, but I have talked to many other service managers, who are less confident about including non-licensed products in their approach.

 *Update: We've since spoken to Gloucester Stop Smoking Service, and they told us they are not discouraging any nicotine in any form that will help people get off tobacco.
 Our original report was based on a customer who had been told they had been advised not to use e-cigarettes by the service.

 LR: I think Stop Smoking Services need to listen to individuals about what works for them.
 E-cigs don’t suit everyone, but by offering a person-centred service, and giving behavioural support with the shared aim of helping people to stop smoking when that’s what they've said they want to do, we can make a huge difference to smoking rates.

 ECD: What do you think the future holds for e-cigarettes?